17anik/DemoBlazorGraphAPI/README.md

-# .NET v6.0 Blazor Server app connected to Microsoft Graph.
+# .NET v7.0 Blazor Server app connected to Microsoft Graph.
 Used Microsoft Azure Active Directory to register Application.

 This is a template for a Blazor app built using .NET v7.0 that connects to Microsoft Graph.
+This apps hows calendar events for one week and Email messages.

 ## Minimal Path to Awesome 🚀